-- The lovely purple color and contrast green stem is a compliment to any garden.
+- The lovely purple color and contrast green stem is a complement to any garden.

-- Dry the flowers for crafts, floral arrangement, wreaths, gift wrapping and aromatherapy.
+- Dry the flowers for crafts, floral arrangements, wreaths, gift wrapping, and aromatherapy.

 Rosemary is a perennial evergreen shrub with little blue flowers.
 It is an aromatic and distinctive herb with a sweet, resinous flavor.

 Rosemary can be grown from seed, but again the germination rates are generally quite low and seedlings are slow to grow.
-Therefore, I strongly recommended to start new rosemary plant from cuttings taken from established plants or just purchasing a more mature plant.
+Therefore, I strongly recommended starting a new rosemary plant from cuttings taken from established plants or just purchasing a more mature plant.